Central Garden & Pet (NASDAQ:CENT) Releases FY 2022 Earnings Guidance

-Central Garden & Pet (NASDAQ:CENT) updated its FY 2022 earnings guidance on Monday.
+Central Garden & Pet (NASDAQ:CENT) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $3.100-$ for the period, compared to the Thomson Reuters consensus estimate of $3.080.
 The company issued revenue guidance of -.

 Central Garden & Pet (NASDAQ:CENT) last announced its quarterly earnings results on Monday, November 22nd.
-The company reported ($0.06) earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.24) by $0.18.
-Central Garden & Pet had a return on equity of 15.62% and a net margin of 5.19%.
-During the same quarter in the previous year, the firm earned $0.25 EPS.
-Sell-side analysts forecast that Central Garden & Pet will post 2.72 EPS for the current fiscal year.
+The company reported ($0.06) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.24) by $0.18.
+Central Garden & Pet had a net margin of 4.59% and a return on equity of 13.73%.
+During the same quarter in the prior year, the company posted $0.25 earnings per share.
+On average, equities analysts anticipate that Central Garden & Pet will post 3.11 earnings per share for the current fiscal year.

-A number of institutional investors and hedge funds have recently modified their holdings of CENT.
-BNP Paribas Arbitrage SA boosted its stake in Central Garden & Pet by 145.2% in the third quarter.
-BNP Paribas Arbitrage SA now owns 10,505 shares of the company’s stock worth $504,000 after buying an additional 6,221 shares in the last quarter.
-Royal Bank of Canada boosted its stake in Central Garden & Pet by 2.7% in the third quarter.
-Royal Bank of Canada now owns 15,760 shares of the company’s stock worth $757,000 after buying an additional 421 shares in the last quarter.
-Morgan Stanley boosted its stake in Central Garden & Pet by 34.5% in the second quarter.
-Morgan Stanley now owns 35,970 shares of the company’s stock worth $1,903,000 after buying an additional 9,219 shares in the last quarter.
-Finally, Bank of New York Mellon Corp boosted its stake in Central Garden & Pet by 7.0% in the third quarter.
-Bank of New York Mellon Corp now owns 107,412 shares of the company’s stock worth $5,156,000 after buying an additional 7,065 shares in the last quarter.
-18.23% of the stock is owned by institutional investors and hedge funds.
+A number of large investors have recently added to or reduced their stakes in CENT.
+Morgan Stanley lifted its position in Central Garden & Pet by 89.9% during the 3rd quarter.
+Morgan Stanley now owns 68,315 shares of the company’s stock worth $3,280,000 after acquiring an additional 32,345 shares during the period.
+Bank of New York Mellon Corp lifted its position in Central Garden & Pet by 7.0% during the 3rd quarter.
+Bank of New York Mellon Corp now owns 107,412 shares of the company’s stock worth $5,156,000 after acquiring an additional 7,065 shares during the period.
+BNP Paribas Arbitrage SA lifted its position in Central Garden & Pet by 145.2% during the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 10,505 shares of the company’s stock worth $504,000 after acquiring an additional 6,221 shares during the period.
+Finally, Royal Bank of Canada lifted its position in Central Garden & Pet by 2.7% during the 3rd quarter.
+Royal Bank of Canada now owns 15,760 shares of the company’s stock worth $757,000 after acquiring an additional 421 shares during the period.
+Hedge funds and other institutional investors own 18.23% of the company’s stock.

 About Central Garden & Pet